 However, if you hire a professional to install the windows, they’ll likely include this in their quote.
 That said, it’s best to double-check instead of assuming, as some installers may require the homeowner to obtain the permit.

-• Architectural hurricane windows come in an array of sizes and shapes with a style that complements architecturally-inclined homes.
-On average, these windows cost between $350 and $2,100 per unit.
+- Architectural hurricane windows come in an array of sizes and shapes and can complement architecturally inclined homes.
+On average, they cost between $350 and $2,100 per unit.

-• Sliding hurricane windows feature a sliding sash that enables them to slide horizontally, often costing between $550 and $1,400 each.
-Sliding glass door windows typically cost closer to $2,800.
+- Sliding hurricane windows feature a sliding sash that enables them to slide horizontally.
+They often cost between $550 and $1,400 each, while sliding glass door windows typically cost closer to $2,800.

 The size of the impact-resistant window plays a significant role in the final cost of the installation.
 On average, high-impact windows cost between $55 and $62 per square foot, although these costs may vary based on location.
 If you choose the custom route, you may pay up to three times more for your windows.